hilearn/website/README.md

-1. at first
+1.for starting installation do make

-make
+2.then , for compiling files

-2. make run
+make run